peteroupc/peteroupc.github.io/randomfunc.md

 - **Beta-PERT distribution**: `startpt + size * BetaDist(1.0 + (midpt - startpt) * shape / size, 1.0 + (endpt - midpt) * shape / size)`.
 The distribution starts  at `startpt`, peaks at `midpt`, and ends at `endpt`, `size` is `endpt - startpt`, and `shape` is a shape parameter that's 0 or greater, but usually 4.
 - **Beta prime distribution**: `x / (1 - x)`, where `x` is `BetaDist(a, b)` and `a` and `b` are the two parameters of the beta distribution.
 - **Beta negative binomial distribution**: `NegativeBinomial(successes, BetaDist(a, b))`, where `a` and `b` are the two parameters of the beta distribution, and `successes` is a parameter of the negative binomial distribution.
-If _successes_ is 1, the result is a _Waring&ndash;Yule distribution_. (`NegativeBinomial` can be `NegativeBinomialInt` instead.)
+If _successes_ is 1, the result is a _Waring&ndash;Yule distribution_.
 - **Binormal distribution**: `MultivariateNormal([mu1, mu2], [[s1*s1, s1*s2*rho], [rho*s1*s2, s2*s2]])`, where `mu1` and `mu2` are the means of the two random variables, `s1` and `s2` are their standard deviations, and `rho` is a _correlation coefficient_ greater than -1 and less than 1.
 - **Chi distribution**: `sqrt(GammaDist(df * 0.5) * 2)`, where `df` is the number of degrees of
   freedom.